 Analytic Geometry is a state-designed mathematics course that presents the formal concepts of geometry and analyzes them through the means of algebraic operations alongside the engagement with correlated topics of probability and statistical analysis and representation.
 It builds upon students' command of geometric relationships and formulating mathematical arguments.
 Students learn through discovery and application, developing the skills they need to break down complex challenges and demonstrate their knowledge in new situations.

 Course topics include algebraic foundations; factoring polynomials; quadratic equations and functions; reasoning, proof, and the creation of sound mathematical arguments; points, lines, and angles; triangles and trigonometry; quadrilaterals and other polygons; circles; congruence, similarity, transformations, and constructions; coordinate geometry; three-dimensional solids; and applications of probability.

-This course supports all students as they simultaneously develop computational fluency, deepen conceptual understanding, and apply the eight Mathematical Practice Standards.
-Students begin each lesson by discovering new concepts through guided instruction, and they then confirm their understanding in an interactive, feedback-rich environment.
+This course supports all students as they develop computational fluency and deepen conceptual understanding.
+Students begin each lesson by discovering new concepts through guided instruction, and then confirm their understanding in an interactive, feedback-rich environment.
 Modeling activities equip students with tools for analyzing a variety of real-world scenarios and mathematical ideas.
 Journaling activities allow students to reason abstractly and quantitatively, construct arguments, critique reasoning, and communicate precisely.
-Performance tasks help students synthesize their knowledge in novel, real-world scenarios that require them to make sense of multifaceted problems and persevere in solving them.
-Throughout the course, students are evaluated through a diversity of assessments specifically designed to prepare them for the content, form, and depth of Georgia's End of Course Test.
+Performance tasks prepare students to synthesize their knowledge in novel, real-world scenarios and require that they make sense of multifaceted problems and persevere in solving them.

-This course is built to the Common Core Georgia Performance Standards for Mathematics.
+This course is built to match the Georgia state Standards of Excellence (GSE).